psidex/3DES/README.md

  - Upper area of bottom screen - instructions
  - Lower area of bottom screen - debug output (look here if, for example, you try to create a directory and nothing happens)

-The folder `old 3DES` contains a version of 3DES with a broken copy/paste function that I may fix sometime

 Compiled with [devkitPro](https://devkitpro.org/)

 # Notes/Warnings